Involve internal stakeholders

 - Determine in advance how you want to cooperate with the various internal stakeholders.
 For instance, who will join the project team, and who will only receive progress reports?

-- Find an ambassador who operates at high level within your organisation and who is able to support your circular procurement project where necessary.
+- Find an ambassador who operates at high level within your organisation and who is able to support your circular procurement project where necessary and who can take decisions if departments have conflicting interests.

 The eBook Circular Procurement in 8 Steps (pp.57-65) details how to involve the internal organisation.